-Figure 8. illustrates a method of rigging to obtain a mechanical advantage.
+Figure 8 illustrates a method of rigging to obtain a mechanical advantage.
 The use of a pulley block in this way will approximately double overall pulling ability.
 The winch hook is secured to a secure frame-mounted point on the vehicle (NOT on the winch.)
 The increase in pulling ability comes from 2 lines now pulling with the same winch tension.
 (Never exceed rated winch capacity.
-Always use a pulley block if more pulling ability is required.)
-Figure 8.
+Always use a pulley block if PULLEY BLOCK more pulling ability Figure 8. is required.)
+00 WINCH ANCHOR POINT Figure 9, illustrates the use of a pulley block to change the direction of the pull.
 The pulley block is attached to an anchor point with a nylon strap and shackle, and the winch rope is redirected to the load.